Sun Fast 20

-The design was built by Jeanneau in France starting in 1985, and Poland starting in 1993.
-Production in 1999 with 500 boats completed.
+The Sun Fast 20 is a recreational keelboat built by Jeanneau in France starting in 1985, and in Poland starting in 1993 with 500 boats completed.
+It is part of the Sun Fast sailboat range.

-Design

-The Sun Fast 20 is a recreational keelboat, built predominantly of polyester fiberglass, with the deck having a balsa core.
-It has a 7/8 fractional sloop rig, with a deck-stepped mast, a single set of swept spreaders and aluminum spars with continuous stainless steel wire rigging.
+Built predominantly of polyester fiberglass, the deck has a balsa core.
 The hull has a slightly raked stem, a walk-through reverse transom, a transom-hung rudder controlled by a tiller and a retractable lifting keel.
 It displaces 1720 lb and carries 595 lb of cast iron ballast.

-The boat has a draft of 4.26 ft with the keel extended and 0.82 ft with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.
+It has a draft of 4.26 ft with the keel extended and 0.82 ft with it retracted.
+It has a hull speed of 5.82 kn.

-The boat is normally fitted with a small outboard motor for docking and maneuvering.

-The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
-The head is a portable type and is located in the center of the "V"-berths.
+It has four berths with a V-berth and two settee berths in the cabin.
+The head is a portable type.

+It has a 7/8 fractional sloop rig, with a deck-stepped mast, a single set of swept spreaders and aluminum spars with continuous stainless steel wire rigging.
 For sailing downwind the design may be equipped with an asymmetrical spinnaker of 304 sqft, flown from a retractable bowsprit.

-The design has a hull speed of 5.82 kn.

-Operational history

-The boat was at one time supported by a class club that organized racing events, the Sun Fast Association.